Are tax breaks a green light for more electric company cars?

 The Government’s Plug-in Car Grant

 In his March 2020 Budget, the Chancellor introduced a plug-in car grant to encourage purchases of electric vehicles.
-The grant currently provides 35% of the purchase price (up to a cap of £3,000) towards the cost of an eligible plug-in vehicle that costs less than £50,000.
+The grant was adjusted in April 2021 and currently provides 35% of the purchase price (up to a cap of £2,500) towards the cost of an eligible plug-in vehicle that costs less than £35,000.
 Some key points to note are:

 - The grant applies at the time of purchase, so is often given as a discount in the vehicle’s purchase price